 Solid tumors encompass a range of cancer types that are named for the type of cells that form them, such as ovarian, breast and lung.

 Bladder cancer is a type of solid tumor.
-The ACS estimates that more than 72,500 new cases of bladder cancer are expected to be diagnosed in the United States during 2013.
+The ACS estimates that nearly 75,000 new cases of bladder cancer are expected to be diagnosed in the United States during 2014.
 More than 15,000 people will die from the disease.

 Solid Tumors Clinical Trials